 Adjustable Base Compatibility:

-Since elevating your upper-body by at least six inches can help improve acid reflux symptoms, it’s best to invest in a bed that works with an adjustable base.
+Since elevating your upper-body by at least six inches can help improve back pain symptoms, it’s best to invest in a bed that works with an adjustable base.
 Generally, it’s better to go for a mattress that’s no higher than 13 inches since thicker beds won’t be as flexible.

 Hospital Tested of Clinically Proven: